nushiamme/AShankar_hummers/README.md

       TemperaturePlots2016.R - Plotting temperatures for torpor and BBLH energy budget papers, script made in 2016 but data are from
       2013-14

+    BBLH Energy budget:
+      Temp_EnergyBudget.R - Compile all sensors' temperature data from Harshaw and Sonoita Creek, and calculate thermoregulatory costs for BBLH at each site

+      ToMelt_Temp_details.R - Separate ambient and operative temperature data from original dataframe, which also has original sensor ID info, and save as separate melted .csv's

       BBLH_energy_budget.Rmd - To put together analyses from other scripts into a readable energy budget word/pdf document

       EnergyBudget_AShankar.Rmd - Old energy budget used for dissertation proposal - initially drafted by DR Powers; improved when
       A Shankar and DR Powers met and rebuilt the model in Jan 2014

+    Other:
       DLW2016.Rmd - Hummingbird DEE allometry

       AnushaHornbill_Mar2015.R - To analyze data from my Master's thesis on Malabar Pied Hornbill nest site distributions

+      There's a few more files that aren't very relevant to my current work any more, or are Miscellaneous.

 Required Packages: